 Pilot Point

 Admission is $5 per person.
-Tulips are $2.50 each.
-Photographers will pay $25 for a day pass.
+Tulips are $2.50 each. professional photographers will pay $25 for a day pass.
 No charge for parking.

 Make a complete day in Pilot Point by strolling the antique shops and cafés and seeing the sites of old buildings on the historic town square.
-If there’s time in the day, drive to the next town, Sanger, Texas, where there are more boutiques and two popular restaurants — Babe’s Chicken, which serves family-style, and Miguelitos, which serves Tex-Mex food and outstanding margaritas.
+If there’s time in the day, drive to the next town, Sanger, North Texas, where there are more boutiques and two popular restaurants — Babe’s Chicken, which serves family-style, and Miguelitos, which serves Tex-Mex food and outstanding margaritas.
+You can also drive to see the beautiful spring wildflower in Texas.

 Pro Tip: No pets are allowed in the field or the parking lot.